jamesgopsill/ultimaker-cloud-api-client/README.md

 ## Client Docs

 The client documentation have been produced using [TypeDoc](https://typedoc.org/) and can be accessed [here](https://jamesgopsill.github.io/ultimaker-cloud-api-client/).
-More details on the API can be found at [Repetier Server API](https://www.repetier-server.com/manuals/programming/API/index.html).
+More details on the API can be found at [Ultimaker Cloud API](https://docs.api.ultimaker.com/).

 ## Contributing